Tips for effective learning: concentration, breaks and learning methods

 Regular breaks

-One of the best ways to learn is to break learning into small, manageable chunks.
+One of the best learning methods is to break learning into small, manageable chunks.
 This helps children stay focused, engaged, and refreshed.
-Encourage your child to take short breaks every 30-45 minutes to stretch, move, or do something relaxing.
+Encourage your child to take short breaks every 30–45 minutes to stretch, move around, or do something relaxing.

-You can also try proven time management techniques like “Pomodoro,” which involves working for 25 minutes and then taking a 5-minute break.
-Your child can then use the 5-minute break to do whatever they want, as long as they continue studying afterwards.
+You can also try proven time management techniques like "Pomodoro."
+This involves working for 25 minutes followed by a five-minute break.
+Your child can then use the five-minute break to do whatever they want, as long as they continue learning afterward.

 Our recommendations